JOERILEY.WORK

 Previously, he was an Ocean Fellow with TBA21-Academy and participated in the Whitney Independent Study Program.
 Joe holds a BFA from The Cooper Union School of Art and has taught at UC San Diego, Cal State San Marcos, Stevens Institute of Technology, and The Cooper Union.

-VIS 133A Specualtive Design Studio: Oceanic Futures Spring 2023
+VIS 133A Studio Topics in Speculative Design: Oceanic Futures Spring 2023

 UC San Diego

-The field of speculative design emphasizes critical practices and interventions that are based in fabulation and exploration of alternate futures and realities.
-In VIS 133A (Sp 23), we will follow this trajectory into the sea, where “the field” and associated methods are unmoored from terrestrial realities and challenged by liquid phenomena.
+The field of speculative design emphasizes critical practices and interventions that are based on fabulation and exploration of alternative futures and realities.
+In this course, we will follow this trajectory into the sea, where “the field” and its associated methods are unmoored from terrestrial realities and challenged by liquid phenomena.
 Students in the course will engage with the ongoing turn of contemporary art and design toward the ocean, and question how these trends relate to the spectre of anthropogenic climate change.
 Against a backdrop of rising sea levels, melting polar ice caps, loss of marine biodiversity, ocean acidification, etc., what insights and impacts can speculative design offer in (re)imagining the perils and promises of oceanic futures?

-Participation in this course will involve several site visits and field trips, both on and off main campus.
+Participation in this course will involve numerous site visits and field trips, both on and off campus.
 The instructor anticipates that a significant number of weekly meetings will take place away from the assigned classroom space.
-In addition to completing weekly readings and a mid-quarter project development presentation, students will create an original ocean design research project, consisting of both written and visual elements.
-VIS 133A has prerequisites (VIS 30 and/or VIS 41), however exceptions may be made for students who wish to enroll and are already engaged in marine and environmental science majors, environmental humanities, marine engineering, archaeology, anthropology, and related fields.
+In addition to completing weekly readings and a midterm project development presentation, students will create an original ocean design/visual arts research project, consisting of both written and visual elements.
+This course has prerequisites; however, exceptions may be made for students who wish to enroll and are already engaged in environmental science majors, environmental humanities, marine engineering, archaeology, anthropology, and related fields.

-Conduct critical design research in the context of laboratories, archives, and non-terrestrial and fluid environments.
+• Conduct visual arts-based research and critical fabulation in the context of marine scientific laboratories, archives, and non-terrestrial and fluid environments.

 Student work samples: